 - The data (securities) used are different.

-VIX Term Structure uses S&P500 Index options with different maturities.
-It means that it compares expected volatility in time periods with the same starting point (today), but various different lengths (the length is always from today to the respective option maturity).
+VIX term structure uses S&P500 Index options with different maturities.
+Thereby, it compares expected volatility in time periods with the same starting point (today), but various different lengths (the length is always from today to the respective option maturity).

-Here you can find more information about VIX Futures Curve, including a chart, its interpretation, and how to get the data: VIX Futures Curve.
+For more information about VIX futures curve, including a chart, its interpretation, and how to get the data, see VIX Futures Curve.

 VIX Term Structure Chart and Data

-The latest VIX term structure (chart and data) is available on the official website of CBOE.
-The link is here:
+The latest VIX term structure (chart and data) is available on the official website of CBOE:

-CBOE also provides historical data for VIX Term Structure (dating back to November 2010).
-You can use them for creating your own variations of VIX Index for different time to expiration.
-While the VIX is 30 days and the VXV – also published by CBOE – is 93 days, you can create a similar index for 60 days or another number of days you like.
+CBOE also provides historical data for VIX term structure (dating back to November 2010).
+You can use it for creating your own variations of VIX Index for different times to expiration.
+Besides the VIX (30 days), indices with own symbols exist for 9 days (VIX9D), 3 months (VIX3M, previously VXV), and 6 months (VIX6M), which are all just different maturities from the VIX Term Structure.
+With VIX term structure data, you can create similar indices for the other maturies as well.